Residency - Law Students

-The School of Law residence rules satisfy the requirements of the American Bar Association and the Association of American Law Schools.
+The School of Law residency rules satisfy the requirements of the American Bar Association and the Association of American Law Schools.
 The purpose of the residency requirements is to assure that the study of law will be spread evenly over a minimum period of six semesters or the equivalent.

-The rules regarding the size of a student's course load -- the number of hours a student enrolls for in a given semester -- and residency rules -- are not the same.
+The rules regarding the size of a student's course load -- the number of hours a student enrolls in for a given semester -- and residency rules are not the same.

+A student in their final semester only can take less than 12 hours provided that the number of credits being taken is sufficient to satisfy the remainder of the 89 credit degree requirement.
 In cases of extreme hardship the Faculty may make a slight variance in the residency requirements, but cannot go below the standards set by the American Bar Association and the Association of American Law Schools.